CVM Store: Visual Music DVDs, Books, Journals, Catalogs

 Check - For dvds and books, add $6 shipping for first item, 2.00 for

 each additional item (international shipping is higher, please inquire).
-CA residents please add 8.75% tax.
+Tax must be added for CA residents.

 NOTE: Institutional rates listed do not include public performance rights, only classroom and library use are permitted.
 Museum exhibitions do NOT fall under these categories; usage in museum or gallery exhibitions is not permitted for any of the dvds or videos sold by CVM.